当前位置:首页 > 新闻资讯 > 行业新闻 >

 Today, scholars have generated large amounts of instructive research about restaurants.
 Take

-visual hints that influence what we eat: diners served themselves about 20 percent more pasta(意大利面食)when their plates matched their food.When a dark-colored cake was served on a black plate rather than a white one, customers recognized it as sweeter and more tasty.
+visual hints that influence what we eat: diners served themselves about 20 percent more pasta(意大利面食)when their plates matched their a dark-colored cake was served on a black plate rather than a white one, customers recognized it as sweeter and more tasty.

 Lighting matters, too.
 When Berlin restaurant customers ate in darkness, they couldn't tell how much they'd had: those given extra-large shares ate more than everyone else, but were none the wiser—they didn’t feel fuller, and they were just as ready for dessert.